Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT IS A CELL?Cells are the basic unit of all living things.
+Download as PDF Download PDF View as Separate PageWHAT IS A CELL?Cells are the basic unit of all living things.
 All cells need energy, get rid of waste and contain genetic material to make more cells.
 Some living things are made of only 1 cell (unicellular) and other organisms like humans are made of many cells working together (multicellular).

 To better understand cells…